logo

 How DMD Costs protects your bills (and maximises net recovery)

 We draft to the judgment.
-Our workflows and narrative style reflect the “fact and degree” test, evidencing solicitor control where it existed and isolating vulnerable items where it didn’t.
+Our workflow and narrative style reflect the fact-and-degree test—evidencing solicitor control where it existed and isolating tasks that are purely mechanical.

-• Pre-bill audit (free with the first file): We scan the file for risk (sign-offs, role clarity, delegation vs conduct).
+• Pre-bill audit (free on the first file): sign-offs, role clarity, delegation vs conduct.

-• Strategic Replies: We neutralise entitlement points with evidence (e.g., supervisor approval, responsibility trails) and concede low-yield items tactically to protect the overall figure.
+• Strategic Replies: we neutralise entitlement points with file evidence and concede low-yield items tactically to protect the big ticket.

-• Detailed Assessment-ready: Clear chronology, work type taxonomy, and proportionality signposting.
+• DA-ready structure: clear chronology, work-type taxonomy, and proportionality signposting.

 ________________________________________